-WEBSITE UPDATED Tuesday June 22, 2022
+WEBSITE UPDATED Monday January 24, 2022

 The limiting factor controlling oxygenation for all mechanical aerators and livewell pumps is the small amount of oxygen in air (<21% oxygen).
-Livewell stocking density, water salinity and water temperature directly affect DO Saturation regardless of the volume of air or water pumped into or through the livewell.
+Livewell stocking density, salinity and water temperature directly affect DO Saturation regardless of the volume of air or water pumped into or through the livewell.

-FACT: Supplemental oxygen (supplemental oxygen, pure compressed oxygen) is provided by some tournament officials at the weigh-in site for holding tanks and release boat tanks when the tournament officials take possession of the days catch.
-Officials provide pure oxygen and usually test and record the DO Saturations in their holding tank and release boat tank water… but the total tournament catch only receives oxygen, the best tournament fish care for 30 minutes at the end of the day.
+FACT: Compressed oxygen gas is provided by some tournament officials at the weigh-in site for holding tanks and release boat tanks when the tournament officials take possession of the days catch.
+Officials may provide contestants with FREE pure oxygen for their livewells.
+A few tournaments test and record the DO Saturations in their holding tank and release boat tank water.
+For many summer tournaments, the total tournament may receive supplemental oxygen 20 minutes at best in a so called “Hospital Tank” pre live release.
+This is hours too late; the hypoxic damage is already done.
+Although quite deceptive, a little O2 at the end of the day sure looks good to the public and fishing article writers.
+How it looks is what really counts.

-FACT: Thirty minutes of pure oxygen at the end of the day may look great, but that will not reverse the cellular death and irreversible physiological damage caused by the time in the aerated boat livewell.
+FACT: Twenty minutes of pure oxygen at the end of the day may look great, but that will not reverse the cellular death and irreversible physiological damage caused by the time in the aerated boat livewell.
 The all-day transport and previous 7-8 hours of chronic sustained hypoxia and suffocation in aerated boat livewells is the primary reason for high summer redfish tournament mortality and morbidity.

 SERIOUS QUESTIONS